 - 4.1 The Licensing Authority will adopt a special policy on cumulative impact in relation to the area of the Town Centre: - bounded by Sparrow Hill, Church Gate, Steeple Row, Rectory Place, Bridge Street, Broad Street, Ashby Road, Frederick Street, Browns Lane Bedford Square, Southfield Road, Barrow Street Jubliee Way and Pinfold Gate. - Including both sides of the streets bounding the area; - Including Ashby Road to its junction with Storer Road; and Nottingham Road, to the entrance to the Falcon Works. - 4.2 The Licensing Authority recognises, however, that this policy cannot be absolute and it will continue to consider each application on its merit.
-Licences that are unlikely to add to the problems of saturation would be approved. - 4.3 The effect of the special policy will be to create a rebuttable presumption that application for new premises licences or club premises certificates, or material variations will normally be refused.
-However, applications will only be refused where valid representations maintaining that it is necessary to refuse the application for the promotion of the prevention of crime and disorder and referring to information which had been before the licensing authority when it developed its statement of licensing policy have been received. - 4.4 When consideration is given to whether to refuse an application because of the special policy, it will be for an applicant to lay the necessary evidence that the granting of the licence would not add to the cumulative impact already being experienced.
-The authority acknowledges that the impact will be different for premises with different styles and characteristics - 4.5 The authority will review the special policy in line with that of the Statement of Licensing Policy and if it considers that it needs to be amended will undertake appropriate consultation before any amendment is made. - 4.6 The special policy will not be used to: - remove a licence when representations are received about problems with an existing licensed premises; or to - justify the rejection of modifications to a licence except where those modifications are directly relevant to the special policy; or to - adopt quotas or set terminal hours in a particular area that predetermine the individual merits of any application.
+Licences that are unlikely to add to the problems of saturation would be approved. - 4.3 The Special Policy does not however change the fundamental way that licensing decisions are made.
+It is therefore open to the Licensing Authority to grant and application where it is considered appropriate and the where the applicant has demonstrated in their operating schedule that they would not be adding to the cumulative impact. - 4.4 Applications in areas covered by the Special policy should therefore give consideration to potential cumulative impact issues when setting out the steps that will be taken to promote the licensing objectives.
+The authority acknowledges that the impact will be different for premises with different styles and characteristics. - 4.5 The Special Policy does not relieve responsible authorities (or any other person) of the need to make relevant representations where they consider it appropriate to do so for the promotion of the licensing objectives.
+As with all licensing applications under the 2003 Act, if there are no representations, the licensing authority must grant the application in terms that are consistent with the operating schedule submitted. - 4.6 Once a Cumulative Impact Assessment is carried out and a 'Special Policy on Cumulative Impact' published, the licensing authority within three years considers whether it remains of the same opinion.
+In order to decide whether it remains of the same opinion, or if it considers that it needs to be amended the licensing authority must undertake appropriate consultation before any amendment is made. - 4.7 The special policy will not be used to: -) remove a licence when representations are received about problems with an existing licensed premises; or to

+-) justify the rejection of modifications to a licence except where those modifications are directly relevant to the special policy; or to -) adopt quotas or set terminal hours in a particular area that predetermine the individual merits of any application.